musescore/musescore-old/mscore/manual/README.txt

 CHANGE LOG

+* Compatibility update: remove "www." from handbook links again (HTML from website changed)
+* Add Hungarian and Catalan
+* Work around lower case problem for a couple letters in Hungarian alphabet
+* More flexibility with Chapter headings (numbers can go before the word chapter for Hungarian or right after without a space for Japanese)
+* Update instructions in README file for adding new language

+Version 1.4 (February 2010)
 * Unix style command line options
 * Fix: broken images
 * Fix: removable of stylesheets (change in website revealed bug)